Sunrise Fire-Rescue is comprised of the following divisions:

 Public Education plays a major role in the department's Fire Life Safety and community risk reduction efforts.
 While Sunrise Fire-Rescue conducts public education efforts year round, the Department’s educational outreach takes center-stage in October.
 During this time each year, Sunrise Fire-Rescue endeavors to visit every elementary school and daycare within the City, presenting fire-safety information and issuing educational materials which are updated annually in order to tie into the latest “Fire Prevention Week” campaign theme being promoted by the National Fire Protection Association (NFPA).
 This program helps protect our community's youngsters by teaching them what to do in the event of a fire or other emergency.

-Additionally, Sunrise Fire-Rescue is proud to have been one of the early adopters of the Community Paramedic program in order to further enhance our community risk reduction efforts.
+Finally, Sunrise Fire-Rescue is proud to have been one of the early adopters of the Community Paramedic program to further enhance our community risk reduction efforts.
 Utilizing a pro-active approach in the pre-hospital setting, this program provides direct assistance to vulnerable residents in finding the right resources for their needs.
 Sunrise’s successful implementation of the program earned the Department both the 2015 Mike Murphy Innovator of the Year Award from the Fire Chiefs Association of Broward County, and the 2015 Marilyn Crook EMS Pioneer Award from the Florida Department of Health.
 Sunrise Fire-Rescue is committed to continually improving the service provided through the program.

 The Support Services Division plays an integral part in supporting all the divisions within the Sunrise Fire-Rescue Department.
 It is responsible for overseeing all of the logistics associated with each division, such as fleet maintenance, equipment maintenance, radio communication equipment, personal protective equipment needs, operational and administrative supplies, and much more.
 It works with a variety of vendors to ensure the agency and the City are procuring the best resources for its operational and administrative needs.